NTUEELightDance/ESP32_Advertiser/lps-ctrl/docs/winrt_broadcaster_readme.md

 ]
 ```

-To install the required environment, activate your virtual environment and run:
+It is recommended to create a virtual environment in the `lps-ctrl` directory (where `pyproject.toml` is located) and install the required packages.

 ```bash
 pip install -e .